cybercongress/cybercongress/ecosystem/communities/urbit/urbit.md

 2) Review this proposition
 3) Include drop and grant overview (please see below)
 4) Write an email to Urbit disclosing our plans
-5) Propose a grant for hacking cyber~Wrapper
+5) Propose a grant for hacking cyber~Urbit app
 6) Propose the ways to get this info to the Urbit community

 ### But why Urbit

 Urbit is awesome.
 Urbit is the last frontier of the Great Web.
 It is THE new computer science.
 A new, written from scratch, tech-stack that completely changes the game.
 We believe in Urbit (not less than we believe in ourselves - that's a lot.
 Really). <br>
 <br>We share Urbits values.
 It is utterly silly to believe in decentralization without Urbit.
-If cyber is the last answering machine you ever need, then Urbit is the last computer you'll ever need. <br>
+If cyber is the last answering and relevance machine you'll ever need, then Urbit is the last computer you'll ever need. <br>
 For any further information [please visit here](https://urbit.org/docs/). <br>

 ### The gift